wpilibsuite/frc-docs/source/docs/software/pathplanning/pathweaver/creating-autonomous-routines.rst

 Creating an Autonomous Routine
 ------------------------------
-Press the "plus" button underneath Autonomous Routines.
+Press the :guilabel:`+` button underneath Autonomous Routines.
 Then drag the Paths from the Paths section into your Autonomous Routine.

 Each path added to an autonomous routine will be drawn in a different color making it easy to figure out what the name is for each path.